Question:

 Recently, a variant known as rainbow fentanyl started appearing in the fentanyl drug supply.
-These brightly colored fentanyl pills are reminiscent of Halloween candy in candy packaging.
+These brightly colored fentanyl pills come in a variety of bright colors and various forms, including pills, powder, and blocks.
+They are reminiscent of Halloween candy in candy packaging.
+Rainbow fentanyl can resemble candy or sidewalk chalk, making it especially dangerous for children.
 The Drug Enforcement Administration (DEA) has warned that this variant seems designed by those involved in human trafficking to appeal to children and young adults and get them addicted to drugs.

 What Is Fentanyl?

 Fentanyl is a synthetic opioid.
 It’s considered 50 times stronger than heroin and 100 times stronger than morphine.
+It is even more potent than morphine, and just two milligrams can be fatal.
 Because of its high potential for abuse, it’s classified under Schedule II of the Controlled Substances Act.

 Some stats related to fentanyl: